 ASIRT has developed road safety resources to help education abroad professionals and risk managers plan safe itineraries, train on- and off-site staff and provide students and faculty with the tools to make safe, informed choices during their stay abroad.

-ASIRT apprears in the URMIA Update
+ASIRT apprears in URMIA Insights

 Student travelers are encouraged to prepare for their journeys by receiving vaccinations against potential disease that they may encounter while abroad.
 What about preparations to prevent road crashes from occuring?
 Pedestrians and passengers can click here to learn how to make safe road travel a priority.
 URMIA members are encouraged to sign up for an ASIRT membership and receive a 20% discount for their first year.